hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 23_2_2
 ## NDSS24 | Abusing the Ethereum Smart Contract Verification Services for Fun and Profit
-* Motivation:
+* Motivation: The author researches the inconsistency between the service of contract verification (e.g., Etherscan) and the real source code of the contract.
+* Background: The service of contract verification will display the source code of the contract submitted by the developer, but the adversary can submit the malicious source code of the contract to deceive the verification service and mislead the user.
+* Design: The author summarizes the six steps of the verification service, and abstracts the three security properties of such verification service including data integrity, data consistency, and unambiguous Reference.
+* discover: Based on the three security properties the author unveils eight vulnerabilities of verification services, which the adversary can exploit to deceive the verification service.
+The eight vulnerabilities of verification services are caused by compilers, EVM design, and libraries etc.
+* Evaluation: The author conduct the experiment of Verification Services into Etherscan, Sourcify, and Blockscout.
+They uncovered 19 exploitable vulnerabilities in total on such services and lead to a financial loss of $7.2M.

 # 23_1_25
 ## NDSS24 | Not your Type!
 Detecting Storage Collision Vulnerabilities in Ethereum Smart Contracts
 * Motivation: This work aims to analyze automatically and exploit a type of flaw called storage collision vulnerabilities in smart contracts.
 * Background: The storage collision vulnerabilities are caused when the proxy invokes of smart contracts don't have type check.
 * Design: The author adopts symbolic execution technology to inspect and exploit such flaws.
 * Implement: The author implements CRUSH framework based on the proposed design.
-The author first uses symbolic execution technology to infer the semantics of the contract and uses backward slice technology to analysis the exploitability of such flaws.
+The author first uses symbolic execution technology to infer the semantics of the contract and uses backward slice technology to analyze the exploitability of such flaws.
 * Evaluation: CRUSH detects such flaws on 14,237,696 smart contracts and unevil financial lost about 6M USD by storage collision vulnerability.

 # 23_12_6